mongodb/docs/source/reference/mongos.rst

 .. option:: --logapend

-   Specify to ensure that new entries will be added to the end of the logfile rather than overwriting the content of the log when the process restarts.
+   Specify to ensure that :program:`mongos` appends additional logging data to the end of the logfile rather than overwriting the content of the log when the process restarts.

 .. option:: --pidfilepath <path>